 The lead agency will be responsible for: ensuring that projects are consistent with land conservation priorities outlined in the State's draft or approved CELCP plan; reviewing proposals for completeness and eligibility requirements; prioritizing proposals according to CELCP plan criteria; and submitting projects to NOAA under this FFO.
 For selected projects, NOAA may make financial assistance awards to the lead agency, which will be responsible for ensuring that allocated funds are used for the purposes of and in a manner consistent with this program, including any funds awarded to an eligible sub-applicant.

 NOAA may, with concurrence of the State's CELCP lead agency, make a grant directly to an identified sub-applicant in order to expedite completion of an approved project.
-In such cases, the sub-applicant (as the grant recipient) will be responsible for ensuring that allocated funds are used for the state such as a proved project.
-In such cases, the approved purposes of, and in a manner consistent with, this program.
+In such cases, the sub-applicant (as the grant recipient) will be responsible for ensuring that allocated funds are used for the approved purposes of, and in a manner consistent with, this program.